-In the summer of 2022, the EPA plans to conduct its first-ever study of PFAS in fish from lakes across the U.S. The agency will correlate the results from these tissue samples with the PFAS found in blood samples taken from the people who rely on these lakes as a source of food.
+In the summer of 2022, the EPA conducted a study of PFAS in fish from lakes across the U.S. The agency will correlate the results from these tissue samples with the PFAS found in blood samples taken from the people who rely on these lakes as a source of food.
 This data will serve as guidance for local, state, and Tribal fish advisory programs.

-Plant and animal tissues are more complex than other sample types, so you’ll want to choose your lab partner wisely.
+Plant and animal tissues are more complex than other sample types, so you’ll want to choose a lab partner with the right experience and capabilities.
 Pace® offers three primary test methods for biota.

 We’re certified/accredited by NELAC, ISO, DOD, DOE, and in every state with a PFAS lab certification program.

 For emergencies, our Rapid Response Team can provide defensible results in as little as 24 hours.

 We are committed to helping our customers advance their important work through building strong relationships, delivering upon expectations, and providing exceptional customer service.

 We can test for PFAS in both solid and aqueous matrices, including potable and non-potable waters, soils, and biota.